danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- Encerrar apostas

 - Time to do a major clean up:
-  - Rearrange folder structure
+  - Start developing the new Dashboard - get rid of the Admin page
+  - Start working on Dashboard design

-AFTER THAT:
+### AFTER THAT:

 - Dashboard: Add Gremio position to frontpage (rightsite)
 - Dashboard: Add Suarez goals to frontpage (rightside)